voliol/universal-pokemon-randomizer/README.md

 facilitate collaborations.
 If you want to implement parts of in your branch I can't stop you, but I ask that you wait before it is more finished.

 If you have any questions, I will try my best to answer them.
+For technical notes, see GRAPHICS_GUIDE.md.

 ## What it can do right now: